rsdbhamre/Lalaland/Readme.md

 Now to start the game, make sure the dropdown box on the right is set to `SKSE` and press the `Run` button.

 ### In-Game MCM options
-LL has no MCM options required, however you can load the SmoothCam preset if you wish.
+LLL has no MCM options required, however you can load the SmoothCam preset if you wish.

 ### Starting the Game

-LL uses [Alternate Start](https://www.nexusmods.com/skyrimspecialedition/mods/272) and [Requiem-Starting Choices](https://www.nexusmods.com/skyrimspecialedition/mods/62901).
+LLL uses [Alternate Start](https://www.nexusmods.com/skyrimspecialedition/mods/272) and [Requiem-Starting Choices](https://www.nexusmods.com/skyrimspecialedition/mods/62901).
 Press 'New Game' and complete your character creation in the LAL starting cell and wait 10 seconds to let scripts initialize.
 LL has automated MCM settings, [MCM recorder](https://www.nexusmods.com/skyrimspecialedition/mods/61719) will let you know once the default settings are applied.
 Then you can choose your start and spawn in the selected path, Requiem-Starting Choices will trigger where you can select your starting items.

 ## Updating the modlist